icomey8/hooper/README.md

 ## About

-Inspired by our love of basketball and how creative it can be in all aspects of the sport, we're setting out to create a JavaScript-like language with some tweaks on syntax, structure, and concurrency.
+Inspired by our love of basketball and how creative it can be in all aspects of the sport, we're setting out to create a JavaScript-like language with some tweaks on syntax and structure.
-When it comes to concurrency, we're especially interested in exploring its inner workings to better understand the event-driven loop.
 To make the language more fun and engaging, we've incorporated basketball-related terminology—something fellow fans might appreciate.

 ## Features

 - static typing (in-progress)
-- enforced encapsulation
-- inheritance
+- Control Flow
-- method overloading
+- AST Optimization

 ## Keyword Guide